Unity Cloud Frequently Asked Questions

 What DevOps features will I get with my Unity subscription?

-Subscribers to Unity Pro, Enterprise, and Industry receive:
++Unity Pro, Unity Enterprise, and Unity Industry subscribers receive:

-• 1 DevOps seat per Pro, Enterprise, or Industry license
+- 1 DevOps seat per Unity Pro, Unity Enterprise, or Unity Industry license

-• Costs for additional seats, compute, storage, and concurrency will be charged upon consumption.*
+Costs for additional seats, compute, storage, and concurrency will be charged on a consumption basis.
+View DevOps pricing.

 Unity Personal and Unity Cloud Personal subscribers get three (3) seats per organization, 200 Windows build minutes, and 5 GB of storage for project data.
-Costs for additional seats, compute, storage, and concurrency will be charged upon consumption.
+Costs for additional seats, compute, storage, and concurrency will be charged on a consumption basis.
 View DevOps pricing.

 What if I already subscribe to Unity DevOps?

-If you already have Unity DevOps, seat allocations associated with Unity Pro, Enterprise, or Industry will be applied incrementally to your existing count.
++If you already have Unity DevOps, seat allocations associated with Unity Pro, Unity Enterprise, or Unity Industry will be applied incrementally to your existing count.

-A seat is not needed to use DevOps Build Automation.
-To collaborate with teammates who do not need an Editor subscription in DevOps Version Control, you can purchase additional seats by subscribing to standalone DevOps.
+A seat is not needed to use Unity DevOps Build Automation.
+To collaborate with teammates who do not need a Unity Editor subscription for Unity DevOps Version Control, you can purchase additional seats by subscribing to standalone Unity DevOps.

-If I have an Editor subscription, do I need to add more Editor seats to get more Unity DevOps seats?
+If I have a Unity Editor subscription, do I need to add more Editor seats to get more Unity DevOps seats?

-No, you may purchase standalone DevOps seats at any time to allow teammates who do not need an Editor subscription to use DevOps Version Control.
++No, you may purchase standalone Unity DevOps seats at any time to allow teammates who do not need an Editor subscription to use Unity DevOps Version Control.

 How do I access Unity DevOps?

-Access DevOps by logging into your Unity Cloud dashboard with your existing Unity ID and navigating to the DevOps panel.
-Unity Cloud Pro and Cloud Enterprise customers are automatically subscribed to DevOps.
+Access DevOps by logging into your Unity Cloud Dashboard with your Unity ID, select Products and select and launch DevOps.
+Unity Cloud Pro and Unity Cloud Enterprise customers are automatically subscribed to DevOps.

-Access DevOps by logging into your Unity Cloud dashboard with your existing Unity ID or by creating an account.
-Navigate to the DevOps panel.
+Access DevOps by logging into your Unity Cloud Dashboard with your Unity ID or by creating an account.
+Select Products, then select and launch DevOps.
 You must opt into DevOps by clicking Start free trial in the banner at the top of the DevOps panel.

 Is an on-premises Unity DevOps offering available as part of Unity Cloud?

-Although only the Unity DevOps cloud version is available as part of Unity Cloud, Unity DevOps can run on-prem.
-Contact us for more details.
++While the Unity DevOps cloud version is only available as part of Unity Cloud, Unity DevOps can run on-premises.
+Contact us for details.

 What Unity ecosystem integrations does Unity Cloud offer?

-• Asset Manager for Unity Editor integration (closed beta)
++- Unity Asset Manager for Unity Editor integration

-• Projects and content travel where you need them.
-Browse content from Unity Asset Manager in the Unity Editor and port existing content into projects.
-The Asset Manager for Unity Editor integration is in closed beta; join the waitlist.
+- Projects and content travel where you need them.
+Browse from Unity Asset Manager in the Unity Editor and port existing content into your projects.
+Learn more.

-• Asset Manager for Unity Version Control integration (closed beta)
+- Unity Asset Manager for Unity Version Control integration

-• Provide artists with a comprehensive view of all assets across your studio with the ability to index and preview content from Unity DevOps Version Control directly within Unity Asset Manager.
-The Asset Manager for Unity Version Control integration is in closed beta; join the waitlist.
+- Provide artists with a comprehensive view of all assets across your studio plus the ability to index and preview content from Unity DevOps Version Control directly within Unity Asset Manager.

-• Connect Unity Editor and Unity Cloud projects from the Hub (available now)
+- Connect Unity Editor and Unity Cloud projects from the Hub

-• Initiate cloud-connected projects from the Unity Hub to enable more streamlined workflows between Unity Editor, Unity Gaming Services, and Asset Manager projects.
+- Initiate cloud-connected projects from the Unity Hub to enable more streamlined workflows between Unity Editor, Unity Gaming Services, and Unity Asset Manager.

-• Enable Unity Version Control from the Hub (available now)
+- Enable Unity Version Control from the Hub

-• Create, link, and join your Unity projects to Unity DevOps Version Control directly in the Unity Hub.
+- Create, link, and join your Unity projects to Unity Version Control directly in the Unity Hub.
 Learn how.

 What are Connected Cloud Projects?

-Connected Cloud Projects describes how the Editor, Unity Cloud, including Unity DevOps and Unity Gaming Services, use the Hub as a nexus to provide a seamless connected experience.
++Connected Cloud Projects describes how the Unity Editor and Unity Cloud, including Unity DevOps and Unity Gaming Services, use the Hub as a nexus to provide a seamless connected experience.

 Unity Plan FAQ